HSTS

 app.middlewares.append(HSTSMiddleware())

-.
-This is why the example above configures the middleware only
+reason, the example above configures the middleware only when the application

-if the application is not running in development mode.
+is not running in development mode.
+Refer to Defining application environment

 for more information.